2025 Mexican protests: Sheinbaum administration

+Prior to the 15 November mobilization, the government focused on discrediting the "Gen Z" narrative, with Sheinbaum and the government's "Infodemia" unit alleging the protests were a bot-driven campaign funded by foreign interests and political adversaries.
 On 15 November, while attending an event in Tabasco, Sheinbaum condemned the violence reported during the protests, stating that dissent should be expressed peacefully, that "violence should never be used" as a form of demonstration, and urged that any mobilizations remain non-violent.
 Days later, Sheinbaum argued that the demonstrations were not primarily led by Generation Z and blamed the right-wing opposition for hijacking the protests, linking the mobilization to previous anti-government movements such as the Marea Rosa, which had backed opposition candidate Xóchitl Gálvez in 2024.
-She also called for investigations into the masked group involved in the disturbances in Mexico City, alleging that its intention was to assault police rather than participate in the demonstration.
+Sheinbaum used her 20 November Revolution Day address to contrast the "hate" of her detractors with her administration's stability, asserting that "violence is not the path", while defending the heavy security measures as a necessary stand against provocation.

 Politicians

 National Action Party (PAN) President Jorge Romero Herrera praised the mobilization as "pure hope," asserting that the youth "will no longer accept living in fear" and characterizing the Sheinbaum administration's response as "state violence."
 Romero strongly criticized the use of riot police and tear gas, arguing that the government's heavy-handed tactics were proof of its fear of a generation that "has finally woken up."
-Similarly, Alejandro Moreno, leader of the Institutional Revolutionary Party (PRI), criticized the administration’s response to the protests, describing it as "authoritarian" and "brutal."
+Similarly, Alejandro Moreno, leader of the Institutional Revolutionary Party (PRI), criticized the administration's response to the protests, describing it as "authoritarian" and "brutal."
 He referred to the federal government as a "narco-government" and alleged that students had been "brutally attacked by the state with riot police."
-Billionare Ricardo Salinas Pliego, a vocal critic of the administration, described Sheinbaum's government as "deaf, blind, and intolerant."
+Billionaire Ricardo Salinas Pliego, a vocal critic of the administration, described Sheinbaum's government as "deaf, blind, and intolerant."
 Former President Vicente Fox framed the march as a "great homage" to Manzo.

+Public opinion

+A 19–20 November poll conducted by De las Heras Demotecnia found that 33% of respondents attributed the organization of the march to the opposition bloc "Marea Rosa", while 26% believed it was organized by youth participants; 36% said they did not know who organized it.
+Regarding the violence, 51% held demonstrators primarily responsible, compared with 21% who blamed the police, and 62% believed the disturbances were provoked by paid agitators, versus 20% who viewed them as spontaneous.

+A 21–24 November poll conducted by El Financiero reported that 48% of respondents rated the Sheinbaum administration's handling of the protests as "bad" or "very bad", compared with 31% who rated it "good" or "very good".
+Negative views also extended to the protests themselves, with 55% disapproving of how the marches were conducted and 47% expressing disapproval of the demonstrators’ demands.